KawaiiFiveO/SuzerainUnbound/README.md

 Extract the contents of this zip file directly into your main Suzerain directory (where `Suzerain.exe` is located).

-To enable or disable specific patches, go into the `Suzerain/BepInEx/config` folder and open `com.onehalf.suzerainunbound.cfg` in a text editor such as Notepad.
+(Optional) To enable or disable specific patches, go into the `Suzerain/BepInEx/config` folder and open `com.onehalf.suzerainunbound.cfg` in a text editor (such as Notepad).
 Edit the settings that you want, then save the file.

 Launch the game and wait 1-2 minutes on the first boot for BepInEx to initialize.
 If you did it correctly, a second window will appear outside of the game that looks like this: